wagtail/wagtail/docs/contributing/css_guidelines.rst

 Changing the linter configuration
 ---------------------------------

-To edit ignored files, add an entry to the ``.stylelintrc.yaml`` file under ``ignoreFiles``.

-To the configuration for the linting rules is managed in an external repository so that it can be easily shared across other Wagtail projects or plugins.
+The configuration for the linting rules is managed in an external repository so that it can be easily shared across other Wagtail projects or plugins.
 This configuration can be found at `stylelint-config-wagtail <https://github.com/wagtail/stylelint-config-wagtail>`_.